HomeLatest NewsStartupsDelhi government outlines startup policy with ₹325 crore plan

 Preferred Source of Google

-Delhi government has outlined plans for a new startup policy with a proposed outlay of ₹325 crore over five years, aimed at supporting up to 5,000 startups by 2035, though detailed implementation timelines and funding mechanisms have yet to be specified.
+Delhi has outlined plans for a new startup policy with a proposed outlay of ₹325 crore over five years, aimed at supporting up to 5,000 startups by 2035, though detailed implementation timelines and funding mechanisms have yet to be specified.

 According to the government, more than 470 startups are currently being incubated through public institutions in Delhi, with officials estimating combined revenues of ₹500–600 crore.
-Officials also said these ventures generate several jobs per startup, although independent verification of these figures is not available.
+Officials also said these ventures generate several per startup, although independent verification of these figures is not available.

 Advertisement